skotikot/ASAL-Regenerative-Landscape-Indicators/README.md

 ---

+## Data Access

+Data availalable through Zenodo: 10.5281/zenodo.20382345 (DOI reseaved and should become available once the manuscript is published)

 ## Software & Package Prerequisites

 All processes are engineered within the R Statistical Environment ($>4.0.0$).
 Ensure you have the following processing libraries installed: